edmondshao/agile-proposal-foodcheck/README.md

 2. Sentiment Analysis on restaurant reviews
 - Show most positive and negative comments on the restaurants
-- an overall food-check score that combines sentiments on reviews and start ratings
+- an overall food-check score that combines sentiments on reviews and star ratings

 3. Analysis on competitors (either restaurants nearby and of simliar cuisine/business model)
 - Opening hours (we could compare their peak hours)